-Hedcor Bukidnon, a wholly-owned Subsidiary of ARI, owns, operates, and manages mini hydropower plants with a combined net sellable capacity of 68.8 MW located in Manolo Fortich, Bukidnon (the "Manolo Fortich Plant").
+Hedcor Bukidnon, a wholly-owned Subsidiary of ARI, owns, operates, and manages the mini hydropower plants with a combined installed capacity of 73.33 MW located in Manolo Fortich, Bukidnon (the "Manolo Fortich Plant").
 The company was incorporated on January 17, 2011.

-The Manolo Fortich Plant is composed of the 45.94 MW Manolo Fortich 1 Hydro and the 27.39 MW Manolo Fortich 2 Hydro.
+The Manolo Fortich Plant is composed of the 45.94 MW Manolo Fortich 1 Hydro and the 27.
+39 MW Manolo Fortich 2 Hydro.
 Both plants harness the power of the Tanaon, Amusig, and Guihean rivers.

-The Manolo Fortich Plant sells under the FIT mechanism through a REPA with TRANSCO, following the commercial operations of WESM in Mindanao last January 2023.
+The Manolo Fortich Plant is selling under the FIT mechanism through a REPA with Transco, following the commercial operation of WESM in Mindanao in January 2023.